 You can make a complaint about a lawyer and, in certain circumstances, a law practice.
 You should simply tell the Commissioner’s staff what you are concerned about and who was involved.
 The Commissioner will then decide how your complaint should be dealt with.
 Common complaints include allegations of:

-•excessive legal costs;
+• excessive legal costs;

-•inadequate service; and
+• inadequate service; and

 The Commissioner cannot deal with complaints where:

-•the matter is before the courts, including where a lawyer has sued you;
+• the matter is before the courts, including where a lawyer has sued you;

-•you are complaining about a legal bill more than four months after the time limits noted below (see “Time limits”);
+• you are complaining about a legal bill more than four months after the time limits noted below (see “Time limits”);

-•you are complaining about something (other than a legal bill) that took place more than three years ago (unless there are special circumstances);
+• you are complaining about something (other than a legal bill) that took place more than three years ago (unless there are special circumstances);

-•your complaint is about a licensed conveyancer (these complaints should be made to Consumer Affairs Victoria – see “Contacts”); or
+• your complaint is about a licensed conveyancer (these complaints should be made to Consumer Affairs Victoria – see “Contacts”); or

-The role of the Commissioner is to seek to resolve the dispute between you and the lawyer.
+In consumer matters, the role of the Commissioner is to seek to resolve the dispute between you and the lawyer.

 The Commissioner’s staff are impartial – they do not advocate for you or the lawyer.
 They will attempt to resolve your dispute by considering the particular facts of your matter.
 The facts they will consider include: whether the lawyer has appropriately disclosed their costs to you, whether the services provided by the lawyer were of an appropriate standard, and whether you and the lawyer have behaved reasonably throughout the course of your matter.
 You and the lawyer will be expected to participate in the complaint-handling process in good faith – understanding each other’s views and compromising on certain issues where appropriate.